farisqadr/help-agent/README.md

 ### 1. Screening

-On each screening cycle, the agent queries Meteora pool data via Helius RPC, applies category and keyword risk filters, scores surviving candidates, and logs decisions.
+On each screening cycle, the agent queries Meteora pool data (via datapi or dry-run mocks), applies category and keyword risk filters, optionally enriches candidates with DexScreener market data, scores surviving pools, and logs decisions.
+HiveMind pool boosts and pattern-memory context can influence candidate selection.
 The top candidate is evaluated against deployment criteria.

 ### 2. Deployment